AliAlmasi/8-magic-api/readme.md

 The `/allAnswers` only accepts GET method and accepts 'type' (short: t) and 'number' (short: n) queries.

-The 'type' is used to filter out answers by type and 'number' specifies how much answers you need.
+The 'type' is used to filter out answers by type and 'number' is used to return how many answers you requested.

 > _e.g._ `/allAnswers?type={ positive | neutral | negative }`